 - Structural 2D Drafting: This involves creating flat representations of structures, such as floor plans, elevations, and sections.
 It’s essential for detailing and documenting construction projects.

-- Structural 3D Drafting: This technique provides a three-dimensional representation of structures, allowing for better visualization and analysis.
+- Structural 3D Drafting: This technique provides a three-dimensional representation of structures, allowing for better visualisation and analysis.
 It’s particularly useful for complex projects and steel structure drawings.

 Essential Tips for Structural 2D Drafting